jpype-project/jpype/doc/userguide.rst

   import jpype
   jpype.startJVM("-ea", classpath=['lib/*', 'classes'], convertStrings=False)

-Arguments that start with a dash are passed to the JVM at startup.
-Any unrecognized argument will raise an exception unless the keyword argument ``ignoreUnrecognized`` is set to True.
+Arguments that begin with a dash are passed to the JVM.
+Any unrecognized argument will raise an exception unless the keyword argument ``ignoreUnrecognized`` is set to ``True``.
 Details of available arguments can be found in the vendor JVM documentation.

-The most frequent problem encountered when starting JPype is the jars failed to be loaded.
-Java is pretty unforgiving about the jar files.
-Thus the first command we will need is how to print the classpath after the JVM has started.
+The most frequent problem encountered when starting JPype is the jars failing to be loaded.
+Java is unforgiving when loading jar files.
+To debug the failures, we will need to print the loaded classpath.

 Java has a method to retrieve the classpath that was used during the loading process.